 Shawnee Tribal Council

 The Supreme Governing body of the Shawnee Tribe is the Shawnee Tribal Council (“Tribal Council”).
-The Tribal Council consists of all Tribal members enrolled in accordance with the requirements of Article III.
-The Tribal Council is responsible for election of the officers and Shawnee Business Council members (“Business Council”).
+The Tribal Council consists of all Tribal citizens enrolled in accordance with the requirements of Article III of the Constitution of the Shawnee Tribe.
 Voting Tribal Council Members must be eighteen years of age.

 The Business Council has the power to transact Tribal Business, appoint Committees, enact laws and resolutions, and otherwise speak and act on behalf of the Shawnee Tribe in all matters on which the Tribe is empowered to act now or in the future.